fleischr/abap-nft/README.md

 4. Get access token from refresh token
 5. Create account (Do both Polygon Mumbai and Celo Alfajores)
 6. List accounts (take note of the address field for later!)
-7. SAP / proUBC fetch token
+7. SAP / provide-abap fetch token
-8. SAP / proUBC tenants create
+8. SAP / provide-abap tenants create

 Steps 7 an 8 populate your Provide credentials to the SAP system.